sgeier/pdf-invoice-renamer/README.md

 ## 🚀 How It Works

 1. **Convert**: Transforms PDF first pages into JPEG images
-2. **Analyze**: Sends images to OpenAI Vision API to extract invoice dates AND total amounts
+2. **Analyze**: Sends images to OpenAI GPT-4o-mini to extract invoice dates AND total amounts
-3. **Rename**: Automatically renames PDFs with extracted date and price information
+3. **Rename**: Automatically renames PDFs with extracted date and price information in the format `YYYY-MM-Month_€XX.XX_originalfilename.pdf`

 The tool intelligently identifies:
 - **Invoice dates**: Billing/invoice dates (not due dates or other irrelevant dates)
 - **Total amounts**: Final amounts to be paid including all taxes and fees (not subtotals or line items)

+*Uses OpenAI GPT-4o-mini for both date and price extraction from images*

 ## 📋 Prerequisites